English department celebrates launch of Digital Media Lab

 “The donor made a generous contribution to allow us to be able to open a space where our students and faculty can really work on digital projects,” Clennon said.
 She added that the donor’s contribution allowed the department to expand its vision of what could be done with the space.

-Brian Stefans, the Digital Media Lab’s director is English professor, said his interests range from digital humanities to conceptual art and literature.
+Brian Stefans, the Digital Media Lab’s director and English professor, said his interests range from digital humanities to conceptual art and literature.
 He says that he envisions the lab as a fun, creative and collaborative space for everyone, in which students with various interests will explore technologies while fostering community.

 “I’m excited to see if we can create a whole new culture of English,” Stefans said.